 Art.4 Delivery / Passing of Risk

-(1) Unless agreed otherwise between us and the Buyer in writing, delivery shall be effected ex works or ex warehouse, and the items of delivery shall be collected by the Buyer at his own risk and expense.
-The risk of accidental loss and accidental deterioration shall pass to the Buyer on receipt by him of notice of readiness for collection or otherwise on handover of the goods (whereby the start of the loading procedure shall be decisive) into the custody of the freight forwarder, carrier or other third party ap-pointed to handle the transport.
-The Buyer shall also bear the risk of accidental loss or accidental deterioration of the items of delivery where part-deliveries are effected or where we have, as an exception, also undertaken to perform other duties or services, e.g.to assume the costs of shipment or to perform transport to the Buyer, except where delivery is effected through our own vehicles or our own means of transport.
+(1) Unless agreed otherwise between ourselves and the Buyer, delivery shall be effected ex works or ex warehouse, and consignments shall be collected by the Buyer at his own risk and expense.
+The risk of accidental loss and accidental deterioration shall pass to the Buyer on receipt by him of notice of readiness for collection or otherwise on handover of the goods (whereby the start of the loading procedure shall be authoritative) into the custody of the freight forwarder, carrier or other third party appointed to take care of transport.
+The Buyer shall also bear the risk of accidental loss or accidental deterioration of the items of delivery where part-deliveries are effected or where we have exceptionally also undertaken to perform other duties or services, e.g.to assume the costs of shipment or to perform transport to the Buyer, except where delivery is effected through our own vehicles or our own means of transport.
 Should shipment or handover be delayed due to reasons attributable to the Buyer, the risk shall pass to the Buyer from the day on which we are ready to dispatch and have notified the Buyer accordingly.

-(2) Where shipment has been agreed, we shall be free, in the absence of any special written agreement to the contrary, to choose the mode of transport at our discretion, with the goods being shipped at the Buyer’s expense.
+(2) Where shipment has been agreed, we shall be free, in the absence of any special written agreement to the contrary, to choose the mode of transport at our best discretion, with the goods being shipped at the Buyer’s expense.

-(3) Where shipment or collection of the items of delivery is delayed for reasons attributable to the Buyer, the costs arising as a result of the delay (e.g. storage costs) shall be charged to the Buyer.
+(3) Where shipment or collection of the item of delivery is delayed for reasons attributable to the Buyer, the costs arising as a result of the delay (e.g. storage costs) shall be charged to the Buyer.
 Where we undertake storage, the costs therefore shall amount to 0.25% of the invoice amount of the items of delivery stored for each full week.
-This shall be without prejudice to the right to prove and claim higher or lower storage costs.
+This shall be without prejudice to the right to evidence and claim higher or lower storage costs.

 (4) The consignment shall only be insured by us against theft, breakage, transport, fire and water damage or other insurable risks on the express request of the Buyer and at the Buyer’s expense.

-(6) We may, without prejudice to our rights arising from delay on the part of the Buyer, demand that the Buyer agrees to an extension of delivery periods or dates for the sup-ply of goods and services at least by the period of time during which the Buyer fails to meet his contractual obligations towards us.
+(6) We may, without prejudice to our rights arising from delay on the part of the Buyer, demand that the Buyer agrees to an extension of delivery periods or dates for the supply of goods and services at least by the period of time during which the Buyer fails to meet his contractual obligations towards us.

-(8) We shall have the right to supply part-deliveries and part-services within the agreed delivery periods.
+(8) We shall have the right to supply part-deliveries and part-services within the agreed delivery and performance periods if

 Art.5 Buyer’s Rights in Case of Defects

-(5) Even if a notice of defects is justified, the Buyer may not plead non-performance and shall continue to have a duty to pay the purchase price on the due date, except where a claim is undisputed or has been finally and absolutely established at law.
+(6) Even if a notice of defects is justified, the Buyer may not plead non-performance and shall continue to have a duty to pay the purchase price on the due date, except where a claim is undisputed or has been finally and absolutely established at law.

 (1) We may only be held liable for damage or unnecessary expenses, on any legal grounds whatsoever, if the damage or unnecessary expenses

-a) has/have been caused by us or one of our vicarious agents through culpable breach of a material contractual duty, i.e. a duty without the performance of which the contract could not be properly fulfilled or in the performance of which the Buyer regularly trusts or is entitled to trust, or
+a) has/have been caused by us or one of our vicarious agents through gross breach of a material contractual duty, i.e. a duty without the performance of which the contract could not be properly fulfilled or in the performance of which the Buyer regularly trusts or is entitled to trust, or

 b) is/are due to gross negligence or a wilful act on our part or on the part of one of our vicarious agents.